 Music can influence our emotions in ways that other aspects of filmmaking cannot.
-Students of our graduate program in film music composition learn about stylistic trends and approaches to film scoring, as well as compositional techniques that evoke a desired emotional reaction.
+Students of our graduate program in film music composition learn about stylistic trends, approaches to film scoring and compositional techniques that evoke a desired emotional reaction.

-UNCSA is unique in that our film music composition students are part of the School of Filmmaking.
-Because of this, our students have the ability to score more movies than any comparable program in the world thanks to the numerous ongoing student film projects in the School of Filmmaking.
-You may score up to 20 short films each year, covering narrative, fiction, animation and documentaries in every genre imaginable, leaving you with an impressive portfolio to launch your career as a composer of music for film, television and/or video games.
-This program will also prepare students for a potential career as a music editor, music supervisor, orchestrator, or score preparer/copyist.
+UNCSA is unique in that our film music composition students study in the School of Filmmaking, rather than the School of Music.
+In this way, our students have the opportunity to score more movies than any comparable program in the world, thanks to the numerous ongoing student film projects.
+You may score up to 20 short films each year, covering narrative, fiction, animation and documentaries across many genres, leaving you with an impressive portfolio to launch your career as a composer of music for film, television, web content and/or video games.
+Students leave prepared for careers as a music editor, music supervisor, orchestrator or score preparer/copyist.

 Master of Fine Arts

-In your first year of the film music composition program, you will have weekly lessons with your faculty mentor, working on technical and compositional skills.
-In a film music composition seminar course, you will learn about the post-production process on a film, how to collaborate with a filmmaking crew, how to spot where music should be placed, including how it should function to serve the film’s story, and how to effectively use instrumentation, style, motives, and rhythm to score a film.
+In your first year of the graduate film music composition program you have weekly lessons with your faculty mentor, working on technical and compositional skills.
+In a film music composition seminar course, you'll learn about the post-production process on a film, how to collaborate with a filmmaking crew, how to spot where music should be placed—including how it should function to serve the film’s story—and how to effectively use instrumentation, style, motives and rhythm to score a film.

-The seminar format will allow you to present your work weekly to all of the students within the film music composition program, allowing you to get regular feedback and critique from your peers.
-You will take an electronic technology course in which state-of-the-art composition and recording software will be introduced to you and explored in depth, including the most popular digital audio workstations, notation programs, samplers and synthesizers, as well as orchestral sampling libraries for realistic mock-up creation, all according to the current trends of the film industry.
+The seminar format allows you to present your work weekly to your peers, allowing for regular feedback and critique.
+You will take a series of electronic technology courses in which state-of-the-art composition and recording software are introduced to you and explored in-depth, including the most popular digital audio workstations, notation programs, samplers and synthesizers, as well as orchestral sampling libraries for realistic mock-up creation.

-In a film music analysis course, the styles and approaches of influential historical film composers will be introduced and explored.
-You will take two cinema studies courses, looking at the style and evolution of American and international films, and will take part in a series of screenings, workshops and seminars with prominent guest artists.
-An orchestration course will allow you to become familiar with each instrument of the orchestra, at the same time allowing you to hear your scores performed by live musicians from the School of Music.
-First year film music composition students will compose original scores for each of the third year Undergraduate film and animation productions, in close collaboration with each film’s director, producer, and editor.
+In a film music analysis course, the styles and approaches of influential historical film composers are introduced and explored.
+You'll take two cinema studies courses, examine the style and evolution of American and international films and participate in a series of screenings, workshops and seminars with prominent guest artists.
+An orchestration course familiarizes you with each instrument of the orchestra, allowing you to hear your scores performed by live musicians from the School of Music.
+Additionally, you will compose original scores for each of the third-year undergraduate film and animation productions, in close collaboration with each film’s director, producer and editor.

-Alumni of our graduate program in Film Music Composition have served as composers and assistant composers for television series like “Chicago Fire”, “Castle,” “Law & Order”, “Lie to Me”, “The Unit”, “Survivor”, “Nashville”, and “Under the Dome”, video games such as “Red Dead Redemption”, as well as major motion pictures such as “Man of Steel”, “Iron Man,” “Pirates of the Caribbean”, “Vantage Point” and “Hansel & Gretel: Witch Hunters.”
+Alumni of our graduate program in Film Music Composition have served as composers and assistant composers for television series like “Chicago Fire,” “Castle,” “Law & Order,” “Lie to Me,” “The Unit,” “Survivor,” “Nashville” and “Under the Dome;” video games such as “Red Dead Redemption” and major motion pictures such as “Man of Steel,” “Iron Man,” “Pirates of the Caribbean,” “Vantage Point” and “Hansel & Gretel: Witch Hunters.”